FChia11/gradstudent/content/post/salma_smart/index.md

 - US
 title: "Salma H. Smart, US812305A"
 ---
 On February 13, 1906, Salma H. Smart of Grand Rapids, Wisconsin, patented an improved core for paper rolls.
-Her interlocking, glue-secured strip design created a strong, perfectly cylindrical core that allowed paper to wind smoothly and evenly without wrinkles.
+Her interlocking strip design created a strong, cylindrical core that allowed paper to wind smoothly and evenly without wrinkles.

 Date of Application: 15 June 1905